 As I got older, I got promoted to stirring the pasta while my nonna delegated my sister to round-up duties.
 I did, however, keep my “scolapasta” responsibilities.

-The ten tips I am sharing with all of you today are the same ones my Italian nonna taught me.
+The ten tips I am sharing with you today are the same ones my Italian nonna taught me and a few I have learned in my quest to learn how long to cook spaghetti noodles.

 There’s comfort in knowing that there are still some things that remain the same in a constantly changing world.